Charte du Conseil Fedora

 The engineering and mindshare representatives' responsibility is to represent their areas collectively, not to be just an individual voice that happens to be voted-in by some subset of Fedora.
 They are selected by contributors working in those areas, under the rules of the Fedora Engineering Steering Committee (FESCo) and the Mindshare Committee, respectively.

 The Fedora Diversity, Equity, & Inclusion (DEI) Advisor is a liaison between the Fedora Council and the Fedora community on topics and issues related to diversity, equity, and inclusion in Fedora.
 The DEI Advisor works with Fedora Council leadership to represent perspectives and voices of the Fedora community in decision-making and project discussions.
-Additionally, they also lead initiatives to assess and promote equity and inclusion in collaboration with the Fedora DEI Team.
+This position is appointed by members of the Fedora DEI Team, with the approval of the Fedora Council.

 Représentants élus

 Elections are held twice a year, in concert with the joint Fedora election cycle.
 One seat is selected at each election, and each position has a two-election (approximately one year) term.
-No person who currently holds another Council seat can be elected.
-If a seat becomes vacant, the Council will arrange for a temporary replacement.
+No person who currently holds another Fedora Council seat can be elected.
+If a seat becomes vacant, the Fedora Council will arrange for a temporary replacement.

 Appointed Leadership Positions

-Fedora Project Leader
+Fedora Project Leader (FPL)

-The Fedora Project Leader serves as the chair of the Council, organizing discussion agendas, bringing issues to the table, and facilitating the consensus process.
+The Fedora Project Leader (FPL) serves as the chair of the Fedora Council, organizing discussion agendas, bringing issues to the table, and facilitating the consensus process.
 He or she is accountable for success in all areas of the project, but is not a dictator, benevolent or otherwise.
 The FPL often serves as the public face and collective voice of the project, and has a corresponding duty to listen to, understand, and fairly represent the collective views and needs of project contributors and stakeholders.

-The Fedora Project Leader is hired by Red Hat with the advice and consent of the Council.
+The Fedora Project Leader is hired by Red Hat with the advice and consent of the Fedora Council.

-Fedora Community Architect
+Fedora Community Architect (FCA)

 The Fedora Community Architect (FCA) works to grow the Fedora user and developer communities, and to make Red Hat / Fedora interactions even more transparent and positive.
 The Fedora community budget comes to us through the Red Hat Open Source Program Office, and this position facilitates decision-making on how to best focus that to meet our collective objectives.